muratk5n/thirdwave/en/README.md

 create dependencies with other countries.
 Bcz of the experience of the war, how its internal politics led to that, the country (its gov strata) feels safer to be bound in a web of relationships, the EU being the mother of them all.
-Germany loovees to be in the EU.
-I thought it was an interesting angle.
+Germany loovees being in the EU.
+Interesting angle.

 ---